aatirkirmani/Insurance-RAG-with-Langchain/README.md

 ## ✅ Why LangChain?

-LangChain is a powerful framework that helps orchestrate components in a **Retrieval-Augmented Generation (RAG)** pipeline — ideal for document-based Q&A systems.
+LangChain is a powerful framework that helps orchestrate components in a **Retrieval-Augmented Generation (RAG)** pipeline, ideal for document-based Q&A systems.

 ---